New York Travel Tips

-The Four Points by Sheraton Midtown-Times Square would like to make your stay in the big apple a little easier by giving you access to the below New York Survival Guide.
+The Four Points by Sheraton Midtown-Times Square would like to make your stay in the big apple a little easier by giving you access to the below New York travel survival guide.
 These are some tips for you to remember while you're working your way through our city streets.
-We would like to help you avoid overspending, getting frustrated and worst of all, appearing to not know where you are going!
+We would like to help you avoid overspending, getting frustrated, and worst of all, appearing to not know where you are going!

-Tip 3: Houston St in SoHo is not pronounced like the city in Texas.
-It is pronounced How'-sten.
+- Houston Street in SoHo is not pronounced like the city in Texas.
+It is pronounced How-sten.

-Tip 9: Beware of the bike lanes throughout the city as you walk around during your trip.
+- Beware of the bike lanes throughout the city as you walk around during your trip.
 Treat bikes as if they are cars.
 They have the right of way.

-Tip 10: If you're traveling with more than 3 people and plan on taking public transportation from JFK, save yourself the hassle and take a taxi.
+- If you're traveling with more than 3 people and plan on taking public transportation from any New York area airport, save yourself the hassle and take a taxi.